Bitmesh-AS/azurepipelines/README.md

 We build all our solutions as event driven microservices or just functions.

 The services are hosted on Kubernetes in Azure.
-This reposetory has a set of yml build files to make publishing services easier.
+This reposetory has a set of docker and kubernest files that make environment configuration seamless and easy.
+On dev machin you can run the projects in docker with docker-compose.
+On commit deployments are automaticaly deployed to correct environment based on branch.
+Master is deployed to production and develop is published to test.

 ## Templates

-1. Publish .net core web api service
+1. deploy-service.yml Publish .net core web api service
-2. Publish Angular App
+2. deploy-ngapp.yml Publish Angular App
-3. Publish React.js App
+3. deploy-reactapp.yml Publish React.js App
-4. Publish Nuget package
+4. deploy-nuget.yml Publish Nuget package

 the deploy-* files are templates.
-Use them as functions in your deployable project like in "myservice-deploy.yml".
+Use them as functions in your deployable project.
-All the build files relie on docker to build containers.

 ## Dev machin